GeneralPoxter/FunMath/README.md

 Enjoy this educational software aimed at teaching core concepts including arithmetic, probability, and Cartesian coordinates
 Colorful and imaginative, suited for children ages 5-10

+## Installation
+Only downloading and running `FunMath.exe` is required.

 ## Developers
 Jason Liu
 Andrew Healey